Retrieval-Augmented Machine Translation with Unstructured Knowledge: Experiments

-\textbf{CSC Training Performance.} After instruction-tuning on RAGtrans and CSC multi-task training, the model performance is further improved.
-When giving empty documents, CSC brings 1.09$\sim$2.18 BLEU and 0.84$\sim$1.02 COMET improvements compared with SFT LLMs (rows 1-4).
-This observation demonstrates the effectiveness of CSC multi-task training, and \emph{LLMs' retrieval-augmented MT ability can be enhanced by the designed training objectives}.
-Besides, when giving the relevant documents in a third language (\emph{i.e.}, German) to SFT LLMs, it brings 0.76$\sim$0.95 BLEU and 0.48$\sim$0.53 COMET improvements compared with when giving empty documents (rows 17-20 vs. rows 1-4); while the counterpart improvements in SFT+CSC LLMs are 1.63$\sim$1.95 BLEU and 0.96$\sim$1.01 COMET.
-Therefore, \emph{CSC enhances LLMs' ability to leverage relevant knowledge in a third language}.
-To figure out the upper limit of the improvement brought by CSC, we also discuss its scalability in Appendix~\ref{appendix:scalability_of_csc}.
+\textbf{CSC Training Performance.} After instruction-tuning on RAGtrans and CSC multi-task training, the model performance is further improved. \modi{When giving empty documents, CSC brings 1.1$\sim$2.2 BLEU and 0.9$\sim$1.0 COMET improvements compared with SFT LLMs in En$\Rightarrow$Zh, while bringing 1.4$\sim$1.7 BLEU and 1.4$\sim$2.1 COMET improvements compared with SFT LLMs in En$\Rightarrow$De (rows 1-4).} This observation verifies the effectiveness of CSC, and \emph{LLMs' retrieval-augmented MT ability can be enhanced by the designed training objectives}. \modi{Besides, taking Qwen2.5-14B as an example, when giving the relevant documents in a third language to SFT Qwen2.5-14B, it brings 0.9 BLEU and 0.5 COMET improvements in En$\Rightarrow$Zh (row 18 vs. row 2) and 1.0 BLEU and 0.6 COMET in En$\Rightarrow$De (row 14 vs. row 2) compared with when giving empty documents.
+The counterpart improvements in SFT+CSC Qwen2.5-14B are 1.8 BLEU and 1.0 COMET in En$\Rightarrow$Zh, and 2.2 BLEU and 1.5 COMET in En$\Rightarrow$De.} Therefore, \emph{CSC enhances LLMs' ability to leverage relevant knowledge in a third language}.
+Moreover, we discuss the scalability of CSC in Appendix~\ref{appendix:scalability_of_csc}.